girirajhira/Giraphics/README.md

 Giraphics is graphing and animation library designed to fast and simple to use.
 The library is inspired by [3b1b]'s [manim] library, but built independently.
 ## Installation
-The core package can be installed with `pip`
+The core package can be installed with `pip`.

 ```
 pip install giraphics